How to Use New-MailboxExportRequest PowerShell Command in Exchange?

 Add-RoleGroupMember "Mailbox Import-Export Management" -Member Administrator

-Now, you need to create a share where you want to export the PST files and give the right permissions on it.
-After creating the folder where you want to export your PST files, you need to share the folder with the user that has the Import/Export role.
+Now, you have to create a share folder where you want to export the PST files and give the right permissions (read and write) on it.
+After creating the folder, you need to share this folder with the users that have the Import/Export role.
 You also need to add the Exchange Trusted Sub System to the permissions.
-These users must have full permissions on the folder and on the share.
+These users must have full permissions on the folder.

-After fulfilling the above prerequisites, let's see how to use the New-MailboxExportRequest command.
+Let us see how to use the New-MailboxExportRequest cmdlet.

-To export all the mailboxes to PST, you can use the following command:
+To export a single mailbox to PST, you can use the cmdlet as given below:

 You can see the progress of the export by using the Get-MailboxExportRequest cmdlet.
 It will show the status of export as Completed, Failed, or In-Progress.

-To exclude a particular folder, you can use the ExcludeFolders switch (see the below command).
-For excluding multiple folders, you can separate them with a comma.
+To exclude some particular folders while exporting the mailbox, you can use the ExcludeFolders switch (see the below command).

 New-MailboxExportRequest -Mailbox User1 -FilePath \\EX01\PSTFiles\User1.pst-ExludeFolders "#Inbox#", "#Sent Items#"